 Liver Yin Deficiency and Parkinson’s Disease

 Just as Liver Yin Deficiency results in Internal Heat and Wind, so do Liver Qi constraints.
-The Liver is responsible for the free flow of Qi throughout the body; according to TCM theory, where Qi goes, Blood goes.
+The Liver is responsible for the free flow of Qi throughout the body; according to Chinese medical theory, where Qi goes, Blood goes.
 Long standing Liver Qi Stagnation can therefore result in generalized Qi Stagnation and Blood Stagnation.
 Hand, foot, and head shaking would be accompanied by fixed, possibly sharp pain and numbness throughout the body.
 Trouble sleeping and irritability would be common with this pattern.
-Consider our organic Free and Easy Wanderer formula

 Qi and Blood Deficiency and Parkinson ’s Disease